3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 The main attraction is at noon when all 12 figures form a parade for all of the tourists on the street below.
 It takes about 10 minutes, so prepare for your neck to ache afterwards!

-There’s a plaque next to the clock that shows the names of the figures for each hour, so you can google who they are when you see them to make more sense of the spectacle.
-There are composers, singers, emperors and some other people that are somehow important in Viennese history.
+There’s a plaque next to the clock that shows the names of the figures for each hour, so you can Google who they are when you see them to make more sense of the spectacle.
+There are composers, singers, emperors, and some other people who are somehow important in Viennese history.

 Sacher torte in Vienna coffee house